Return to Search Results

-if you would mention that you found Tangata at the Bowers Museum on the Here Comes The Guide website.
+We'd love it if you would mention that you found The Bowers Museum on the Here Comes The Guide website.

 As you walk through the entrance arch of the museum’s Mission-style bell tower, you leave the city streets behind and enter a far more satisfying world.
 Suddenly you’re in a quiet courtyard, so serene and lovely you can’t believe it exists in the middle of town.